gocontento/starter-kit-next-react-basic/README.md

 ## Welcome to the Basic Starter Kit for Contento

 This is a basic starter kit that has the Contento SDKs and API calls required to connect your front end code to your Contento site.
-It’s designed to get you started using Contento, and is built with a familiar and popular [Next.js](https://nextjs.org).
+It’s designed to get you started using Contento, and is built with [Next.js](https://nextjs.org).

 ## Getting Started